ariga/atlas-operator/README.md

         name: "migrationdir"
   ```

-  We can define a migration directory inlined in the migration resource instead of using a ConfigMap:
+  Alternatively, we can define a migration directory inlined in the migration resource instead of using a ConfigMap:

   ```yaml
   apiVersion: db.atlasgo.io/v1alpha1